-Each program analysis accessible by CASS must be registered in the CASS module Registry.
-The registered analysis must contain an operation of type where a denotes the type of analysis results.
+Each program analysis accessible by CASS must be registered in the CASS module CASS.Registry.
+An analysis to be registered must contain an operation of type where a denotes the type of analysis results.
 For instance, the Overlapping analysis is implemented as a function where the Boolean analysis result indicates whether a Curry operation is defined by overlapping rules.